Eating an Anti-Inflammatory Diet for Lupus

 - help prevent steroid-induced weight gain, high cholesterol or blood sugar issues in those taking the medications

-When designing an anti-inflammatory diet, I am looking to include mostly whole plant foods which are high in vitamins, minerals and phytochemicals that help fight inflammation and support the immune system.
+When designing an anti-inflammatory diet, I am mostly looking to include whole, high fiber plant foods which are high in vitamins, minerals and phytochemicals that help fight inflammation and support the immune system.
 I monitor the types of fat to ensure that more inflammatory fats such as saturated fat and omega 6 fatty acids are minimized.
 I also focus on fibre that helps feed gut bacteria and support the gut-immune axis.

 However, in lupus, there are some classically anti-inflammatory foods which might not be beneficial as they may overstimulate the immune system.